Questions? Call (310) 455-8511

 Can you refinance a USDA loan to a conventional loan?

 You can refinance a USDA mortgage to a conventional mortgage loan, but most lenders require that you have equity in the home.
-In addition to that, the new interest rate must be at least 1 percent (1%) lower than your previous rate, and it must be a 30-year loan.
+It would be wise to refinance when rates are substantially lower than your current rate.

 Comparisons